Activity While Traveling

 Noticing Threats

-Use the passive Wisdom (Perception) scores of the characters to determine whether anyone in the group notices a hidden threat.
+Use the passive Awareness scores of the characters to determine whether anyone in the group notices a hidden threat.
 The GM might decide that a threat can be noticed only by characters in a particular rank.
 For example, as the characters are exploring a maze of tunnels, the GM might decide that only those characters in the back rank have a chance to hear or spot a stealthy creature following the group, while characters in the front and middle ranks cannot.

 Encountering Creatures